Golf

 For a deeper breakdown of odds, bet types, and strategy tips, you can explore the full golf betting guide at Prime Sportsbook.

-Tournament Winner Example
+Tournament Winner Betting Example

 Before each tournament, sportsbooks release odds for every golfer in the field.
 In this market, you’re betting on which player will win the entire event.